 Growing up in a central European country with pretty cold winters, it was very common to have a nest box or feeder on your tree in the garden.
 This is to help small birds survive the long and cold winter.

-I clearly remember when I was a young boy, around 5-7 years old and snow covered everything, I could spent hours hanging in our kitchen window watching birds having a feast from the feeder boxes, that we carefully made with my dad in his garden shed then we hanged them out and filled them with some tempting nuts and seeds.
+I clearly remember when I was a young boy, around 5-7 years old and the snow covered everything, I could spend hours in our kitchen window watching birds having a feast from the feeder boxes.
+We carefully made nest boxes and feeders with my dad in his garden shed then we hanged them out and filled them with some tempting nuts and seeds.